All's affair in love and show business.

 That’s the backstory.
 This cover of Inside Detective published this month in 1957 uses a model to reenact Trudy Jo’s subsequent escape from prison.
 As center fielder of the prison softball team, she quickly realized the seven-foot outfield fence would be easy to scale.
 She soon did exactly that, made her way to Chicago, but realized she had no way to survive except through prostitution.
 Though new to the practice, she took to it like a duck to water and procured customers, mostly men in town for conventions, via the aid of local cab drivers, as well as what would grow into a collection of seven bellhops at a few of the city’s best hotels.

-Living this way, she managed to evade capture for four months, and earned $6,000—more than $50,000 in today's money—all but $60 of which she spent on caviar, wine, expensive shoes, and a mink stole.
-She was finally recognized by a beat cop and captured, and the cabbies and bellhops that helped her were later charged with various crimes thanks to Trudy Jo turning state’s evidence against them.
+Living this way, she managed to evade capture for four months, and earned $6,000—more than $50,000 in today's money—all but $60 of which she spent on plush treats like caviar, wine, designer shoes, and a mink stole.
+She was finally recognized by a beat cop and subsequently captured, and the cabbies and bellhops that helped her were later charged with assorted crimes thanks to Trudy Jo turning state’s evidence against them.
 Thus the wheels of justice turn.

 First time we’ve seen it, but hopefully not the last.